-I read ‘The Grim Legacy’back when I was in high school and I just loved it.
-I didn’t find out there where two other books until years later.
-The first thing you should know it that the main character change with each book.
-One character that shows up in each book is Mr. Rust, the Head Repositorian of the New York Circulating Material Repository.
+I read ‘The Grim Legacy’back in high school, and I just loved it.
+I didn’t find out there were two other books until years later.
+The first thing you should know is that the main character change with each book.
+The one character that shows up in each book is Mr. Rust, the Head Repositorian of the New York Circulating Material Repository.
 And keeps your eyes and brain open for some familiar characters from the past books.

 It’s also home to the Grimm Collection, a secret room in the basement.
 That’s where powerful items straight out of the Brothers Grimm fairy tales are locked away.
 When the magical objects start to disappear, Elizabeth and her new friends embark on a dangerous quest to catch the thief before they’re accused of the crime themselves – or the thief captures them.

-You’ll notice when the characters talk about the fairy tales that it’s not all dancing animals and singing princesses.
+When the characters talk about fairy tales, you’ll notice that it’s not all dancing animals and singing princesses.
 The real Grimm stories are actually a lot more horrifying than Disney portrays them.
-The story also mentions a lot of fairy tales you probably never heard of before.
-If you want to learn more, try your local library or maybe try online.
+The story also mentions a lot of fairy tales you might not have heard of.
+If you want to learn more, try your local library or online.

 His search for the time machine, the girl, and his fate leads him to the New York Circulating Material Repository.
 Hidden away in the Repository basement is the Wells Bequest, a collection of powerful objects straight out of classic science fiction.
 But when Leo’s adventure turns deadly, he must attempt a journey to 1895 to warn real-life Nikola Tesla about a dangerous invention.

 As Ron Stoppable from the hit Disney Channel show ‘Kim Possible’ once said, “Time travel, it’s a cornucopia of disturbing concepts.”
 And this book proves it.
 There will be many discussions about time travel in this story that will make your head spin.
-All I can say about time travel is ‘Don’t try to understand it’.
-There is one scene that is kind of like a time travel soap opera; you’ll probably have to read this scene a couple of times to understand what’s going on.
+All I can say about time travel is ‘Don’t try to understand it.’
+One scene is kind of like a time travel soap opera; you’ll probably have to read this scene a couple of times to understand what’s going on.

 Be sure to read the ‘Note to Readers’ and the ‘Librarian’s Note’ at the end of the book.

-I’ll be honest with you people; this book was a huge disappointment.
-I thought it was going to be all about Edgar Allan Poe but they just kept talking more about other authors.
+I’ll be honest with you people; this book was a hugedisappointment.
+I thought it would be all about Edgar Allan Poe, but they just kept talking more about other authors.
 The authors mentioned are writers of classic ghost and horror stories like Edgar Allan Poe wrote.
 But come on!
-If you’re going to write a book titled ‘The Poe Estate’ maybe you should actually write about Edgar Allan Poe.
-The whole story was just Ugh!
+If you’re going to write a book titled ‘The Poe Estate,’ maybe you should actually write about Edgar Allan Poe.
+The whole story was just Uggh!

-If you’ve enjoyed this series, check out the TV series ‘Warehouse 13’ and ‘The Librarians’.
-I know this is a book blog but I’m making an exception here.
-Personally the shows are better than these books.
+Check out ‘Warehouse 13’ and ‘The Librarians’ if you’ve enjoyed this series.
+I know this is a book blog, but I’m making an exception here.
+Personally, the shows are better than these books.